Valnee-Solutions/.github/profile/README.md

-# Valnee Solutions — Innovative Software & AI Solutions
+# Valnee Solutions — Idea to Market at Insane Speed

 [![Website](https://img.shields.io/badge/Visit%20Us-Valnee.com-blue)](https://valnee.com)

-> **Custom-built digital solutions** designed to scale your business, enhance user experience, and automate your workflows.
+> **We will turn your Idea Into a Validation Ready MVP in Weeks**

 ---